 Before you bring your new kitten home, ask his breeder or the rescue centre who have been caring for him what brand of food he has been eating.

-For the next day keep an even split in the food, and if your kitten appears fine and his faeces are a normal consistency, then the following day you can put him on the new food.
+For the next day keep an even split in the food.
+If your kitten appears fine, and his faeces are a normal consistency, then the following day you can put him on the new food.

-Just remember to keep a close eye on him for the next few days, making sure he is playing, eating and drinking normally, and that his litter tray is in it’s usual state.
+Just remember to keep a close eye on him for the next few days.
+Make sure he is playing, eating and drinking normally, and that his litter tray is in its usual state.

 How often should you feed your kitten?

-From 8 to 12 weeks a kitten needs feeding four times a day, with these meals spaced out evenly throughout the day time.
+From 8 weeks old a kitten needs feeding four times a day, with these meals spaced out evenly throughout the day time.

 After 6 months old your kitten will be developed enough to cope with his meals in two larger servings, to be provided in the morning and late afternoon.

 You can continue in this manner for the rest of his life.